-Thumbnail compositions

-- Create TWO or more thumbnail drawings anywhere in the idea development section. - These should be based on combinations of ideas that you can up with.
+Thumbnail compositions - Create THREE thumbnail drawings anywhere in the idea development section. - These should be based on combinations of ideas that you can up with.
 Include your background. - Experiment with unusual angles, viewpoints, and arrangements to help make your artwork stand out. - Draw a frame around your thumbnails to show the edges of the artwork.

-Examples of ROUGH paintings
+Examples of ROUGH clay vessels

-Rough drawing \rightarrow up to 25% = %
+Rough $drawing \rightarrow up to 25\% = %$